The Dress Punishment

 “Yes ma’am.”
 I knew what she was talking about.
 She was going to waste no time with the dress punishment.

 I walked up the stairs as slowly as I could get away with.
 If I went any slower my mom would’ve yelled at me.
 I went to my room and to my closet and pulled the dress down on the hanger.
-So pink and feminine, it really didn’t go with anything else in the closet and I’m surprised my mom didn’t keep it in her room.
+So pink and feminine, it really didn’t go with anything else in the room and I’m surprised my mom didn’t keep it someplace else.

 I walked down the stairs where my mom was still waiting.
 By the look in her eyes I knew she was disappointed.
 I made it to the bottom step and stood right in front of her.